louisfghbvc/Leetcode/README.md

 │      1362.
 Closest Divisors.cpp
 │      1363.
 [Like And Useful]Largest Multiple of Three.cpp
 │      1390.
 [Useful]Four Divisors.cpp
+│      202.
+[Like And Useful]Happy Number.cpp
 │      29.
 [Like]Divide Two Integers.cpp
 │      728.
 Self Dividing Numbers.cpp
 │
 ├─Prefix
 │      1352.
 Product of the Last K Numbers.cpp
 │      1371.
 [Like And Useful]Find the Longest Substring Containing Vowels in Even Counts.cpp
+│      1403.
+Minimum Subsequence in Non-Increasing Order.cpp
 │
 ├─Sliding Window
 │      1004.
 [Like and Useful]Max Consecutive Ones III.cpp